 Avoid multi-tenant government buildings with overlapping networks

 Don’t implement the following patterns in new solutions.
-If you must use one of these patterns to support a legacy solution, follow advice from CTS to mitigate some of the risks.
+If you must use one of these patterns to support a legacy solution, follow advice from GDS to mitigate some of the risks.
 Phase these patterns out in favour of those described earlier in this guidance.

 Multi-tenant government buildings with overlapping networks

 Government organisations often share office buildings.
 In some cases multiple wifi networks have been deployed by different organisations without sharing or coordination.
 These networks will tend to overlap, interfere and compete with one another, which reduces the availability and speed of the networks for all users.
 Commission a wifi survey to discover any problems that overlapping networks are creating in an existing shared space.
-For shared office buildings CTS recommends a single wifi infrastructure managed by an integrated controller system.
+For shared office buildings GDS recommends a single wifi infrastructure managed by an integrated controller system.
 Different organisational needs can still be met with multiple VLANs and SSIDs if required.
 Only a single infrastructure can automatically deliver optimal spectrum efficiency in a shared space.
 The alternative to a single managed infrastructure in a shared space is to:

 - Carry out pre-surveying.